 Areas of Expertise

-Gregory D. Abowd, Ph.D., is the Associate Director of consumer-facing privacy for the Institute for Information Security & Privacy and a Regents’ Professor and the J.Z.
+Gregory D. Abowd, Ph.D., is a Regents’ Professor and the J.Z.
 Liang Chair in the School of Interactive Computing at Georgia Tech.
 His research interests concern how the advanced information technologies of ubiquitous computing (or "ubicomp") impact our everyday lives when they are seamlessly integrated into our living spaces.
 Abowd's work has involved technology delivery in schools and homes, with a focus on healthcare delivery.
 He is a member of the GVU Center and the Georgia Tech Broadband Institute.

 Abowd directs the Ubiquitous Computing Research Group in the School of Interactive Computing.
 This effort started with the Future Computing Environments research group in 1995, and has matured into a collection of research groups, including Abowd's own.
 One of the major research efforts that Abowd initated is the Aware Home Research Initiative, which he founded in 2000 and directed until 2008.